SDM-TIB/falcon2.0/README.md

 # FALCON 2.0

-Falcon 2.0 is a rule-based entity and relation linking tool over Wikidata.
+Falcon 2.0 is a entity and relation linking tool over Wikidata.
 It leverages fundamental principles of the English morphology (e.g., N-Gram tiling and N-Gramsplitting) to accurately map entities and relations in short texts to resources in  Wikidata.
 Falcon is available as Web API and can be queried using CURL:
 ```
 curl --header "Content-Type: application/json" \
   --request POST \